 There were no trains and buses were so full we had no choice but to walk from 59th street to 136 street.
 It was a long, long walk we weren’t sure what was happening, phone lines were so busy and I just wanted to see my family make sure they were ok.
-During that walk I just thought of those people how scared they were and for a second I felt that fear, like if I was there.
+During that walk I just thought of those people how scared they were.
 Ana and I talked our whole way home that made it a bit faster, I was out of breath and really tired, but then who wouldn’t after walking 77 blocks.

 When I finally get to my grandmother’s house my aunt Monica opens the door crying saying “they killed my baby” I am still not inside the apartment when I’m just shocked, I couldn’t move, I couldn’t cry all that came to my mind where my cousins words when I last saw her, she said “if anything ever happens to the World Trade Center remember I am in there.”
 Shills ran down my whole body and tears finally started running down my face a second in my life I will never forget.

 Fanny Espinoza mother of two, Stephanie and Christian, a great wife to Luis, great sister to Wanda & Leo, Loved her mother and father so dearly, was now victim of a cruel act.
 As I got inside the apartment everyone was there scared, worried, sad, & so many emotions where to begin.
 There was some sort of hope that maybe just maybe she came out alive.
 She was one of the many who were missing.
 My aunt was so desperate with no news, no sign and there was frustration as well as pain.
 Everyone was so sad, everyone wanted answers.
 I remember going to a center of information & relief in 59th street with my aunt Monica, Fanny’s husband Luis and my cousin Wanda.
 The center was created for all victims’ families.
 There was hope, we were there trying to get information any news anything that would help us.